-In a previous publication, we documented the significant effects of the MoVo-LISA program on exercise behaviour and health indicators (Fuchs et al., 2011).
-At 12-month follow-up, level of physical exercise in the intervention group was 28.5 min per week higher than in the usual care group (p = 0.05) with intent to treat analyses confirming the pattern of findings from complete analyses.
-In this article, we examine the cognitive mediation processes that may be responsible for the observed intervention effects.
+In a previous publication we documented the significant effects of the MoVo-LISA program on exercise behaviour and health indicators (Fuchs et al., 2011).
+At 12-month follow-up, level of physical exercise in the intervention group was 28.5 min/week higher than in the usual care group (p=.05) with intent-to treat analyses confirming the pattern of findings from completer analyses.
+In the current paper we examine the cognitive mediation processes that may be responsible for the observed intervention effects.
 Based on the MoVo process model (Figure 1) two causal models were specified to differentiate the short-term intervention effects in the initiation phase of behaviour change (Adoption Model) and the long-term intervention effects in the continuation phase (Maintenance Model).
 Both models were tested by path analyses using data from five points of measurement.
-The overall aim of the current study was to examine how the intervention effects on exercise behaviour were mediated through cognitive factors of outcome expectations, self-efficacy, intention strength, self-concordance, action planning and barrier management.
+The overall aim of the current study was to examine how the intervention effects on exercise behaviour were mediated through cognitive factors of outcome expectations, self-efficacy, intention strength, selfconcordance, action planning, and barrier management.